Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

     * Battleships is fun and exciting game to play.
 The game encourages playing with its User friendly experience and is for people of all ability and ages.The user will be able to navigate the game easily and understand the interface and allow the player to enjoy the game.

 #### Site Owner
 9. As the site owner, Provide the ability to insert your name into the game to make it more        interactive to the player.
     * On initial loading of the page, The player will be met with a text image of a ship.
 When the ship loads below there will be a prompt for the Player to enter their name.
 10. As the site owner, Provide clear details on how to play the game..
     * The player enters their name and press Enter, A menu will then be loaded and will have 3 options to choose.
 1. Play Game, 2.
 Rules and 3.
 Leaderboard.
 The player will be prompted to enter their prefered choice.
 The Player will press 2 to see the rules of the game and how to play.
 11. As the site owner, Provide a user frindly interface and enjoyable experience.
     * The game is set up with instructions at every step to navigate the player through the Battleship Game.
 The player will be prompted for name and choice, will be told when the selection is invalid and guide them on how get to the next step.
 This makes the experience of playing the game easy and fun.
 The prompts throughout the game will also keep the player update on the score and how many turns are remaining.
 12. As the site owner, Provide the ability to see the score in the current match after every turn.
-    * When the player makes there move, The computer will automatically go next and the player and computer scpre will be shown after every turn to keep the player updated on the score and if they are winning or losing.
+    * When the player makes there move, The computer will automatically go next and the player and computer score will be shown after every turn to keep the player updated on the score and if they are winning or losing.
 13. As the site owner, Provide clear indication if the player has hit or miss the computers ship.
     * When the player decides on there Row selection 1-8 and also there column selection A-H the shot will be taken, below the Players selection they will be prompted if the guess is a hit, miss or a notification to guess again as they have already chosen that position already.
 14. As the site owner, Provide clear indication if the computer has hit or miss the players ship.